anderspollack/anderspollack.github.io/collections/_tools/orca-udp-midi.md

 _video of delay operator doing cool things_

 I'm really pleased with the results of the extra delay parameter.
-Combined with unpredictable network latency and random UDP packet loss between iSH and PdParty it yielded something close to one of GarageBand's goofy automatic drummers, but with a looser, more chaotic style.
+Combined with unpredictable network latency and random UDP packet loss between iSH and PdParty it yielded something close to one of GarageBand's goofy automatic drummers, but with a more ameteurish, chaotic style.

 _sound sample from GarageBand_